theREALdebater/eclat/doc/eclat/libraries.md

 -----------------------------------------------------------------------------------------------
 ## Effective Library

-Any library is permitted to depend on one or more wrapped libraries.
-They, in turn, could depend on other wrapped libraries, and so on to form a tree of dependencies.
+Any library is permitted to _include_ one or more wrapped libraries.
+They, in turn, could include other wrapped libraries, and so on to form a tree of inclusions.
 The resulting _effective library_ comprises the visible units of all the libraries in this tree, and there must not be any name clashes.

-Every dependency specifies the [compatibility version](../intro/versions.md#comp) of the wrapped library it depends on.
+Every inclusion specifies the [compatibility version](../intro/versions.md#comp) of the wrapped library being included.